DataDog/serverless-plugin-datadog/README.md

   datadog:
     # Add one of the following variables to override it's default

-    # Whether to add the Lambda Layers, or expect the user to bring their own, defaults to true
+    # Whether to add the Lambda Layers, or expect the user to bring their own.
+Defaults to true
     addLayers: true

-    # Which Datadog Site to send data to, (should be datadoghq.com or datadoghq.eu), defaults to datadoghq.com
+    # Which Datadog Site to send data to, (should be datadoghq.com or datadoghq.eu).
+Defaults to datadoghq.com
     site: datadoghq.com

-    # The log level, set to DEBUG for extended logging, defaults to info
+    # The log level, set to DEBUG for extended logging.
+Defaults to info
     logLevel: "info"

-    # Send custom metrics via logs with the help of Datadog Forwarder Lambda function (recommended), defaults to false
+    # Send custom metrics via logs with the help of Datadog Forwarder Lambda function (recommended).
+Defaults to false
     flushMetricsToLogs: true

     # Datadog API Key, only needed when flushMetricsToLogs is false